teenbress/DataEngineeringZoomCamp/README.md

 ```
 ____________________
 ### Terraform
-+ Intro to Terraform
+#### 1. Intro to Terraform
+#### 1.2 Terraform commands overview
++ Scope - Identify the infrastructure for your project.
++ Author - Write the configuration for your infrastructure.
++ Initialize - Install the plugins Terraform needs to manage the infrastructure.
++ Plan - Preview the changes Terraform will make to match your configuration.
++ Apply - Make the planned changes.

-+ Set up GCP with Terraform: storage, BigQuery
+#### 3. Set up GCP with Terraform: storage, BigQuery

 ### Module 2: Workflow Orchestration